longhorn/website/content/docs/1.6.0/v2-data-engine/features/automatic-offline-replica-rebuilding.md

 ### Volume-Specific Settings

-Longhorn also supports the per-volume setting by configuring `Volume.Spec.OfflineReplicaRebuilding`.
-The value is `ignored` by default, so data integrity check is determined by the global setting `offline-replica-rebuilding`. `Volume.Spec.OfflineReplicaRebuilding` supports **ignored**, **disabled** and **enabled**.
-Each volume can have its offline replica rebuilding customized.
+- **Volume.Spec.OfflineReplicaRebuilding**: Setting that allows rebuilding of offline replicas for a specific volume.
+The default value is "ignored", which allows Longhorn to apply the value of the global setting `offline-replica-rebuilding`.
+(Options: "ignored", "disabled", "enabled")

 ## Notice